The Gospel Voices · A Four-Book Series

 Narrated by Simon bar-Jonah, called Peter

-A fisherman's testimony — raw, physical, and faithful — passed through the organizing intelligence of a young scribe.
+A fisherman's raw testimony passed through the organizing intelligence of a young scribe.
 Peter's arc: from indiscriminate gathering to the miracle-worker's specific and liberating sight.
+The net gathers without discriminating.
+Jeshua teaches him to use his eyes instead.

 Coming Soon